Shel Bachrach: Professional history

-Bachrach has appeared as an expert witness in Los Angeles County and Federal Court on Liability Insurance, including Errors & Omissions, Directors & Officers and Employment Practices Liability.
+Bachrach appeared as an expert witness in Los Angeles County and Federal Court on Liability Insurance, including Errors & Omissions, Directors & Officers and Employment Practices Liability.

 Philanthropy

-Shel Bachrach is on the Board of ABCs at Saint John's Health Center, major contributor to Cedars-Sinai, LACMA, and other well known Los Angeles institutions.
+Bachrach was on the Board of ABCs at Saint John's Health Center, major contributor to Cedars-Sinai, LACMA, and other well-known Los Angeles institutions.
 The Bachrach Family is also on the Board of Governors at Cedars-Sinai, Members of the Amie Karen Cancer Fund for Children for over twenty years, Assistance League for over ten years, UNICEF, and a supporter of the Circle of Angels.

-Personal life
+Personal life and death

-Shel Bachrach is married to Kathleen Wright Bachrach with four children and currently resides in his Bel Air estate with additional homes in Malibu, Palm Springs, and New York.
+Shel Bachrach was married to Kathleen Wright Bachrach with four children and resided in his Bel Air estate with additional homes in Malibu, Palm Springs, and New York.
 Bachrach's four children are Laura Bachrach, Scott Bachrach, Ryan Bachrach, and Courtney Bachrach.
 His grandchildren are Benjamin Bachrach and Asher Bachrach.

+Bachrach died on July 8, 2024, at the age of 80.

 Film credits

-Shel Bachrach is also credited with providing insurance for television shows such as The Price Is Right, Miss Universe, Wanna Bet, Singing Bee, Lingo and First and Last.
+Bachrach was also credited with providing insurance for television shows such as The Price Is Right, Miss Universe, Wanna Bet, Singing Bee, Lingo and First and Last.